 To help understand how these effects can last well into adulthood, and how to cope and recover, I wanted to talk to an expert and share not only his experiences of being bullied but also his amazing journey of recovery and the work that he’s doing now to help educate youth and their families on this important problem.
 My good friend and fellow life coach, Alan Eisenberg, recently sat down with me for a chat on this topic, and that is the focus of this episode of the Beyond Your Past Podcast.

-Alan is the founder of BullyingRecovery.org, and organization who’s dedicated to helping those who suffer from the long-term effects of bullying (Complex Post Traumatic Stress Disorder or C-PTSD) to find the help they so desperately need by providing media, materials and support for their recovery.
+Alan is the founder of BullyingRecovery.org, and organization who’s dedicated to helping those who suffer from the long-term effects of bullying (Complex Post Traumatic Stress Disorder or C-PTSD) to find the help they so desperately need by providing media, materials, and support for their recovery.

 Being a highly sensitive person (HSP), Alan shares how the bullying that he endured between the ages of 8-13 had a tremendously negative impact on his life and how he viewed himself, and others.
 When we think about highly sensitive people, they can often be an increased target for those who choose to bully.
-Not only do highly sensitive people take things very personally, they are also very in touch with the feelings on a level that not everyone understands.
-Hence, that emotionally vulnerable child or young adult, can find it more difficult to stand up for themselves or reach out for help.
-As a self-professed HSP also, this rang true for me as we talked about our experiences of being targeted by bullies during our school age years.
+Not only do highly sensitive people take things very personally, but they are also very in touch with the feelings on a level that not everyone understands.
+Hence, that emotionally vulnerable child or young adult can find it more difficult to stand up for themselves or reach out for help.
+As a self-professed HSP also, this rang true for me as we talked about our experiences of being targeted by bullies during our school-age years.

 We also discuss his struggle with depression, anxiety, difficulty sleeping, isolation, and many other challenges that came as a result of the intense trauma that occurred during those vulnerable years in his life.

 During our chat, we cover the importance of remembering that bullying doesn’t happen in the classroom or hallways alone.
-It occurs within the home as well, and can go far beyond the typical sibling rivalries and fights that happen between family members.
-The damage done at home can then carry over into the classroom, and manifest itself in the form of academic struggles, and withdrawing from friends as well as the other effects we’ve mentioned.
+It occurs within the home as well and can go far beyond the typical sibling rivalries and fights that happen between family members.
+The damage done at home can then carry over into the classroom and manifest itself in the form of academic struggles, and withdrawing from friends as well as the other effects we’ve mentioned.

 Remember…bullying is bullying, regardless of where it takes place.

 To help tell his story, Alan began writing about his experiences and sharing them online.
-By doing so, BullyingRecovery.org was created and has blossomed into a hub of resources and information for all those who struggle with the after effects of bullying.
-There you can find his podcast, blog posts, publications, and the professional speaking engagements where he shares his story and also strategies for recovery from complex post traumatic stress disorder (C-PTSD) as a result of being bullied.
+By doing so, BullyingRecovery.org was created and has blossomed into a hub of resources and information for all those who struggle with the after-effects of bullying.
+There you can find his podcast, blog posts, publications, and the professional speaking engagements where he shares his story and also strategies for recovery from complex post-traumatic stress disorder (C-PTSD) as a result of being bullied.

 Not only do we talk about the long-term effects of bullying, but Alan also offers insight and tips that have helped him along his recovery.
 While everyone’s journey to healing is different, this information is sure to encourage you or someone you know who is on the road to recovery from bullying.
-From eating right, to getting proper sleep, exercise, limiting our exposure to news media, and more, our chat will offer you valuable information on this important topic.
+From eating right to getting proper sleep, exercise, limiting our exposure to news media, and more, our chat will offer you valuable information on this important topic.